CodeSeeker-io/mixETL/README.md

   You can read more about what this is [here](https://developers.google.com/identity/protocols/oauth2/scopes)
   - Click Add to Table, and then click Update
   - Save and Continue, and then Save and Continue again.
 Now you can download your credentials.
-3. Download your credentials, add the downloaded file to your mixETL project folder and rename it 'credentials.json'
+3. Download your credentials, add the downloaded file to your mixETL project folder (Note: it will be renamed to '.SECRET_sheets.json' after running `npm run mixetl` the first time)

-For more detailed instructions on signing up and obtaining your credentials, check out [this section of the Google dev docs] (https://developers.google.com/workspace/guides/get-started) See the 'Develop on Google Workspace' section and review steps 1 and 2 under '5 steps to get started.'
+For more detailed instructions on signing up and obtaining your credentials, check out [this section](https://developers.google.com/workspace/guides/get-started) of the Google dev docs.
+See the 'Develop on Google Workspace' section and review steps 1 and 2 under '5 steps to get started.'

 ### Mixpanel service account
 If you do not already have a Mixpanel service account for your Mixpanel project, you will need to set one up.
 To do so: